truehybridx/BEFeedParser/README.md

 	-(void)commentFailedToPost;
 	-(void)commentPostedSuccessfully;

-3. Create and allocate a BEFeedParser object.
+3. Create and allocate a BEFeedParser object:

 	BEFeedParser *parser = [[BEFeedParser alloc] init];

-4. Set the delegate.
+4. Set the delegate:

 	parser.delegate = self;

 5. Call one of the following with a URL to the JSON API (http://wordpress.com/?json=1)

 	// Downloads articles, then calls [delegate articlesDownloaded:]
 	[parser downloadArticlesWithURL:url];
 	// Downloads single article, then calls [delegate singleArticleDownloaded:]